ttambe/ttambe.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page

 ---
-I am an Assistant Professor of Electrical Engineering and, by courtesy, of Computer Science at Stanford University.
-My research explores the intersection of AI/ML and hardware systems.
-Specifically, my research group develops algorithms, hardware architectures, chips, and tools to make accelerated AI computing more portable, scalable, efficient, and easier to design.
-Previously, I was a visiting research scientist at NVIDIA and an engineer at Intel.
-I received a B.S., and M.Eng. from Texas A&M University, and a Ph.D. from Harvard University, all in Electrical Engineering.
+Thierry Tambe is an Assistant Professor of Electrical Engineering and, by courtesy, of Computer Science, and the William George and Ida Mary Hoover Faculty Fellow at Stanford University.
+His research aims to make AI and emerging data-intensive applications run efficiently on domain-specific hardware via algorithm-to-silicon co-design.
+Previously, Thierry was a visiting research scientist at NVIDIA and an engineer at Intel.
+He received a B.S. and M.Eng. from Texas A&M University, and a PhD from Harvard University, all in Electrical Engineering.
+His research has been recognized through a Google ML and Systems Junior Faculty Award, a NVIDIA Graduate PhD Fellowship, an IEEE SSCS Predoctoral Achievement Award, and several distinguished paper awards.

 <p> <br>
  </p>